-ARTS 342 (CA) Topics in Sculpture (1)
+ARTS 342 Topics in Sculpture (1)

-This course allows students to conduct an in depth, focused exploration of topics, genres and modes of expression not covered by the regular sculpture curriculum, and could address such areas as: sculptural installation, site specific sculpture, the sculpture of the body/figure, multi-media sculpture, environmental sculpture, sculpture and the preformative aspect, and the found object in sculpture.
+This course allows students to conduct an in depth, focused exploration of topics, genres and modes of expression not covered by the regular sculpture curriculum, and could address such areas as: sculptural installation, site specific sculpture, the sculpture of the body/figure, multimedia sculpture, environmental sculpture, sculpture and the preformative aspect, and the found object in sculpture.
 The class will focus on one assigned topic, and the topic will vary from semester to semester.
 An experimental, innovative approach to the topic will be encouraged.
 May be repeated for credit if the topics varies.

-- General Education Requirement Fulfillment: Creating in the Arts - Prerequisite: ARTS 110 or ARTS 254 or ARTS 331 or ARTS 340 - Offering: Alternate Years - Instructor: Staff
+• Prerequisite: ARTS 110 or ARTS 254 or ARTS 331 or ARTS 340

-ARTS 343 (CA) Printmaking: Monoprints and Mixed-Media (1)
+ARTS 343 Printmaking: Monoprints and Mixed-Media (1)